-The surrounding area is a mixture of uses, including mostly single family dwellings directly adjacent, infill development, commercial, and the industrial area of Penticton across Main St. The property's proximity to the variety of uses make it an appropriate location for increased density.
-The property is within walking distance of Main Street, Cherry Lane Mall, and commercial businesses.
+The surrounding area is a mixture of uses, including mostly single family dwellings directly adjacent, infill development, commercial, and the industrial area of Penticton across Main St. The property is within walking distance of Main Street, Cherry Lane Mall, and commercial businesses.
 This area is also well serviced by transit running north and south along Main St.